 The Mensa (university cafeteria) offers inexpensive and substantial meals throughout the week except on Sundays.
 To pay for the meals, you can use the debit UniCard or the MensaCard available at the Studentenwerk for a moderate deposit.
 You can choose between Schneller Teller (a dish that can be served on a single plate or in a bowl, e.g., Ravioli), Tagesgericht (consisting of one main component and 2 - 3 sides), Menü (main course with soup and dessert), Salattablett (a large plate you can fill yourself at the salad bar), snacks, and French fries.
 A (small) food-court style section has been added recently.
 It boasts, among others, a serving station where food is freshly prepared in a wok and an organic food line.
-Visit the Studentenwerk homepage at www.studentenwerk.uni-freiburg.de and check out the links Mensen/Cafés and Speisepläne.
+Visit the Studentenwerk homepage at www.swfr.de and click on the link "Essen & Trinken."